codegen-sh/codegen/architecture/external/dependency-manager.md

 Dependency Manager is an experimental solution to this problem.
 It creates a shadow tree of `package.json` files that includes all core dependencies and settings from the repository's original `package.json` without any custom registries or potentially problematic settings.

+> NOTE: Currently, this is only implemented for TypeScript projects.

 ## Implementation

 Given this example codebase structure: